microsoftgraph/microsoft-graph-docs-contrib/concepts/patterns/observe-events-and-changes-in-your-data.md

 ---
 title: "Receive notifications about changes in your data in push mode"
-description: "Microsoft Graph Integration pattern for event-based solutions that relies on change notifications in push mode."
+description: "Microsoft Graph integration pattern for event-based solutions that rely on change notifications in push mode."
 author: "OlgaPodo"
 ms.localizationpriority: low
 ---